 Throughout the years and continuing on through today there have been many books written about Ottawa County’s people and places.
 Here on the Society’s Library Shelf we are providing information on books known to us along with a short description and where you may obtain a copy.
 We believe the more you know about Ottawa County, the more you’ll want to participate in that history by becoming a member of the Ottawa County Historical Society.
 Click here for membership information and an application.
 We have not included in this Library Shelf, full descriptions for publications listed on our "Shop" page (History of Ottawa County--The First 175 Years, the Page & Stage Oral Histories, etc.) To view the Society's books for sale, please visit our "Shop" page here.

-(click on an individual topic for full book information)
+(click on an individual title for complete book information, unless otherwise noted)